 We compared Converse sizing scheme to 190+ other shoe brands to help you understand how it fits.

 Verdict: Converse sneakers are unisex, running true-to-size for men and half-a-size small for women.
 However, Converse Chuck Taylor models run big for both.

 |Regular US size||Regular Converse size||Converse Chuck Taylor size|

 The table below shows your regular Converse size (as in column 2 above):

 Converse men's and women's size chart

-Converse sizing vs. other brands
+Converse sizing vs. Nike and Vans

 |Converse Chuck Taylor||Vans||Nike|